loudin/RSAPI/README.md

 The Guide to Setting Up and Using RSAPI
 =================================

+**I recently presented RSAPI at the New York iOS Developers Meetup.
+I have included the slides in the repository, as they provide a detailed overview about how to use the library**

 RSAPI consists of three classes that do the work for you:

 - RSModelHelper: Scaffolding code for you to specify how your JSON models match up to your Core Data models.